-Music featuring 2 separate, alternating songs on each hour
+Music: Featuring 2 separate, alternating songs on each hour

 Songs: Edelweiss and The Happy Wanderer

-Premium 5-year warranty
+Additional features: Premium 5-year warranty

 To the Bier Frau’s left is the cuckoo clock’s next moving element; a turning mill wheel.
 As the music plays, the mill wheel will turn which is the perfect balance to the dancers located on the opposite side.
-The mill wheel is surrounded by rustic elements such as green forest moss, pine trees and a roughly hewn base upon which it sits.
+It is surrounded by rustic elements such as green forest moss, pine trees and a roughly hewn base upon which it sits.
 A tiny bunny rabbit is located right in the middle of the support strut for the wheel – a perfect example of an element that might be missed upon first glance, but which allows the viewer to discover new details over the cuckoo clock’s lifetime.
 The moss and other forest scenery become denser as they wrap around the far left hand side of the clock.
-Here is located the cuckoo clock’s most impressive stationary element – a German man driving a horse cart laden with supplies to re-stock the inn’s beer cellar.
+Here is located the cuckoo clock’s most impressive element – a German man driving a horse cart laden with supplies to re-stock the inn’s beer cellar.
 He is surrounded by trees to represent that he has just returned from a journey along the long forest roads to town.
 His draft horse is painted a dark brown which complements the man’s natural wood cart.
 The horse also has a light mane and fetlocks, further tying the scene together.
 The man is dressed in lighter colors differentiating him from the inn’s patrons and is fully bearded, suggesting that he is either the owner or a worker at the inn.

-The case of the cuckoo clock itself which forms the “Chalet” is also tastefully and artfully constructed.
+The case of the cuckoo clock itself which forms the “Chalet” is also artfully constructed.
 A colorful Edelweiss flower is placed upon the rustically carved base of the clock.
 Moving upwards, a half-timbered façade provides contrast between the darker base and top portions.
 The shutters are an eye catching red and serve to guide the viewer’s gaze throughout the scene.
 A wrap around balcony can be seen on the right-hand side slightly over-hanging the young dancing couples.
 Small details like a mounted stag’s head, sheaves of wheat and a squirrel reinforce the forest theme.
 The top portion of the cuckoo clock has a balcony upon which a second set of couples will dance as the music plays.
 Delicate gingerbread work on the balcony and on the cut-out that under hangs the eaves of the roof are a mark of this clocks’ attention to quality.
 The cuckoo door itself is also quite unique – when the door opens it reveals a lighter frame of wood that ensures the cuckoo bird does not become lost amongst the clock’s other elements.
 The roof itself is hand-shingled with two small dormers and an impressive bell tower set at its peak.
 The bell will move back and forth as the cuckoo calls.